 So far, I have mixed feelings.
 Sweet potatoes fries came out good, but no better than I can make in the oven.
 On the plus side, I didn’t have to wait for my oven to preheat which was really nice and saved a ton of time.
 On the negative side, I could only cook about a half of a sweet potato at a time.
 That meant hanging out in the kitchen to make multiple batches.
 Plus there’s that whole counter space issue.

 That said, when it comes to making recipes like these “fried” catfish nuggets, I was blown away.
 The fish inside was flaky and juicy while the coating was crispy, crunchy, and practically indistinguishable from deep fried fish.
 All without the gross smell that comes along with deep frying food at home, or the calories that come along with it.
 The batch I made in the oven came out OK, but the batch from the air fryer was phenomenal.
-For recipes like this one, the air fryer appears to be well worth the money.
+For recipes like this one (or for these awesome air fried steak fingers!), the air fryer appears to be well worth the money.

 I fell in love with catfish when I went to New Orleans and had it again recently at a new Southern themed restaurant that opened around the corner from my house.
 Next to salmon and tuna, it might be my favorite fish these days.